-- 1. Integrally-colored Although a range of hues is anticipated, all units to cast stone: be in the red/brown/buff range to be sympathetic to stone utilized.
-Applied in a "mountain ledge" pattern across composition, colors should not be segregated in order to create a uniformity across the site. - 2.
-Stucco: Smooth to medium textures will be utilized in a range of light tan to medium browns to contrast yet compliment the rough texture and deep colors of the cast flagstone. - 3.
-CMU: Will be stained or integrally colored at new buildings to (split face or avoid a "painted" look.
-This stain shall be complimentary ground face) to the colors of the stone and stucco. - 4.
-Ornamental These colors shall bring life to the color compositions.
+1. Integrally-colored Although a range of hues is anticipated, all units to be in the red/brown/buff range to be sympathetic to cast stone: stone utilized.
+Applied in a "mountain ledge" pattern across composition, colors should not be segregated in order to create a uniformity across the site.
+Smooth to medium textures will be utilized in a range of

+2. Stucco: light tan to medium browns to contrast yet compliment the rough texture and deep colors of the cast flagstone.

+Will be stained or integrally colored at new buildings to avoid a "painted" look.
+This stain shall be complimentary (split face or to the colors of the stone and stucco.

+4. Ornamental These colors shall bring life to the color compositions.
 Ironwork: They should give a clean, crisp feeling.
+Colors may be bright white, off white, or hunter/forest green, and deemed appropriate (at Town staff's discretion) to the architectural composition of the building and pavilions overall.

+5. Glazing: Glazing shall be clear only.

+6. Glazing System: The Glazing System shall be medium bronze anodized aluminum, or green (center standard) "Kynar" finished or bronze duranodic.

+Roofing:

+3. CMU:

-Colors may be bright white, off white, or hunter/forest green, and deemed appropriate (at Town staff's discretion) to the architectural composition of the building and pavilions overall. - Glazing shall be clear only. - 6.
-Glazing System: The Glazing System shall be medium bronze anodized aluminum, or green (center standard) "Kynar" finished or bronze duranodic. - Shall be uniform across site, to be determined by planning Roofing: staff resolution. - 8.
-Light Standards: Lights and light standards in parking areas, major drives and pedestrian walkways shall be green to match those fixtures at McCaslin.
-Lights and light standards at loading bays may be bronze anodized or of a color to match the adjacent wall surface so that they disappear. - 9.
-Pre-cast concrete: Pre-cast concrete shall be light tan/buff.
+Shall be uniform across site, to be determined by planning staff resolution.

+8. Light Standards: Lights and light standards in parking areas, major drives and pedestrian walkways shall be green to match those fixtures at McCaslin.
+Lights and light standards at loading bays may be bronze anodized or of a color to match the adjacent wall surface so that they disappear.

+9. Pre-cast concrete: Pre-cast concrete shall be light tan/buff.